Applying to Law School

-Consequently, the October LSAT exam date is the most popular, followed closely by the December exam.
+The September and October LSAT exam date is the most popular, followed closely by the December exam.
 The February exam is generally taken by students who, for a variety of reasons, are applying late in the process.
-The June test is popular with students who are studying abroad in the Fall, those who wish to take the exam when they're free from the pressures of their semester's studies, or those who have personal reasons that render the Fall exam dates problematic.
+The June test is popular with students who are applying to very competitive schools, are studying abroad in the Fall, or would like to test early.

-If you are applying for non-loan financial aid, you should apply sooner (i.e. try to take the LSAT in October, December at the latest) rather than later in order to increase your chances of receiving an award.
-Law school applications for financial aid are usually separate from the application for admission to law school.
+If applying for non-loan financial aid, students should apply sooner rather than later in order to increase your chances of receiving an award.
+Law school applications for financial aid are usually separate from the application for admission to law school and many schools begin offering awards and admission on a rolling basis.